Wally869/MusiStrata/README.md

 Some of my projects using this library:
 - [MidiSplitter](https://github.com/Wally869/MidiSplitter), an algorithm that splits Midi Files per Channel into subsections which are then saved as standalone Midi Files.
 - [VisualMidi](https://github.com/Wally869/VisualMidi), a webapp to visualize and analyze Midi Files.
+- [MusiStrataRenderer](https://github.com/Wally869/MusistrataRenderer), an interface to render Musistrata files using a variety of sources for sounds (soundfont, samples and synthesizer).

 ## Installing